 In November 2013, UNHCR, Kenya and Somalia signed a Tripartite Agreement.
 This legal framework provides for the safe and dignified voluntary repatriation of Somali refugees from Kenya, as well as their reintegration in Somalia.

 However, following the growth of terrorist cells and several attacks in the country, there has been political pressure to return refugees in Kenya to their country of origin.
 In May 2016, the government announced that their refugee affairs department will be disbanded, and that they intend to close Dadaab, the world's largest refugee camp.

 In November 2016, the Kenya government delayed the closure of Dadaab refugee camp by six months following calls by the international community worried about the protection of the refugees.
 The closure of the camp was blocked by Kenya's high court in February 2017.

 NRC in Kenya

-NRC helps refugees and internally displaced people in Kenya's camps access clean water, food, education, and shelter, and helps them exercise their rights.
+NRC helps refugees and internally displaced people in Kenya's camps access clean water, food and education, and helps them exercise their rights.

 We provide basic quality education to displaced children and youth, and tailored programmes for those who have missed out on school.